-My research interests are: international trade, global value chains analysis, productivity estimation.
+My research interests are international trade and global value chains.

-- Check the new World Bank World Development Report 2020 on Global Value Chains here.
+- Check the World Bank World Development Report 2020 on Global Value Chains here.

 – GVC participation measures used in the Report follow the methodology from our works (Borin and Mancini, 2015, 2019).

 – GVC indicators in the report can be computed in Stata with icio.
 See this help guide to replicate WDR2020 GVC measures.